 And where we used to live no butcher had ever thought of even selling it.
 Here in Spain trotters are very often for sale so here’s my chance!

 What a challenge this is!

 The portion you end up with is not that big but more than enough for the two of us.
-Make sure you cut the head cheese up using a very sharp knife or you risk tearing it apart.
+Make sure you cut the terrine up using a very sharp knife or you risk tearing it apart.